Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Quadratic and Koszul duals

 \begin{Rmk} Observe that if $K$ is a chamber complex, then a cone $K\ast x$ on $K$ with cone point $x$ is also a chamber complex.
 Indeed, the map $F\mapsto F\cup \{x\}$ gives a bijection between facets of $K$ and facets of $K\ast x$ which raises the dimension by $1$.
 Moreover, this bijection preserves adjacency. \end{Rmk}

-The reader should recall the definition of the \emph{incidence algebra} $I(P;\Bbbk)$ of a poset $P$ from Subsection~\ref{ss:jacobson}.
+The reader should recall the definition of the \emph{incidence algebra} $I(P;\Bbbk)$ of a poset $P$ from Section~\ref{ss:jacobson}.
 The following lemma provides a quiver presentation for the incidence algebra of a strongly connected graded poset.
+It is closely connected to~\cite[Proposition~B.10]{THA}, which implies the lemma and has virtually the same proof; our proof predates the availability of~\cite{THA}.

 \begin{Lemma} Let $P$ be a strongly connected graded poset with Hasse diagram $Q$ and let $\Bbbk$ be a commutative ring with unit.
 Then there is an isomorphism $I(P;\Bbbk)\cong \Bbbk Q/I$ where $I$ is generated by all differences $p-q$ of parallel paths $p,q$ in $Q$ of length $2$. \end{Lemma} \begin{proof} First note that $I(P;\Bbbk)\cong \Bbbk Q/I'$ where $I'$ is spanned by all differences $p-q$ of parallel paths in $Q$.
 Thus $I\subseteq I'$.
 We claim that $I=I'$.